 Raise Your Deductible

-If you feel confident that your home won’t be subject to any claims in the near future, then choosing a policy with a higher deductible may help you save money on your monthly premium.
+If you feel confident that your home won’t be subject to any claims in the near future, or if you have a savings account built up, then choosing a policy with a higher deductible may help you save money on your monthly premium.
+A deductible is the amount you pay out of pocket before your policy kicks in.
+Increasing a $500 deductible to a $1,000 deductible can provide significant monthly savings.

 Of course, you should consult with your trusted insurance agent to ensure that a higher deductible won’t prevent you from getting the assistance you need if an accident happens.